jm1021/leuck_reunion/fhe.md

 ## Family Night
 > Each evening family will meet.
-Family nights are intended to build memories and the Leuck family legacy.
+Family nights are intended to build the Leuck family legacy.

 ### Leuck Greet